 Has always had an internal drive to be the best at everything she does

 Today, with the rise of prescription stimulants, even kids who are well aware of the dangers of street drugs may be open to misusing prescription medications to study or get ahead.

 In fact, according to the Partnership™ for Drug-Free Kids’ 2012 Partnership Attitude Tracking Study, more than 1 in 5 teens think there’s little to no risk in using Ritalin or Adderall without a prescription—and 1 in 4 believes prescription drugs can be used as a study aid.
-Of children who have misused or abused a prescription drug in their lifetime, 1 in 5 has done so before the age of 14—making them even more likely to develop a substance abuse disorder than those who start using at an older age.
+Of children who have misused a prescription drug in their lifetime, 1 in 5 has done so before the age of 14—making them even more likely to develop a substance use disorder than those who start using at an older age.

 Misuse is possible even with a prescription.
 Storing prescription medication safely, and administering it yourself can help prevent your child from sharing or taking too large a dose.
 For prescriptions like opioids, promptly dispose of unused medication.
 Mixing with alcohol, or other depressants like benzodiazepines (such as Xanax®) can increase the risk of overdose.
 Even if you don’t think your child is likely to mix, make sure they know about the risks.

 It’s important to set your child up for success, talk to your child regularly about healthy ways of handling stress and the risks of all drugs—including prescription medications.
 Know the warning signs of a potential problem so you can step in early.